-Chile: While generally strong, Chile's intellectual property laws are not yet consistent with its obligations under the WTO TRIPS Agreement which came into force on January 1, 2000.
-For example, the term of patent protection falls short of the 20-year standard mandated by TRIPS, the trademark law is deficient in a number of areas and computer software is not clearly protected as a "literary work."
-The Government of Chile introduced legislation in 1999 intended to make Chile's intellectual property regime TRIPS-compliant.
-This legislation has yet to be enacted and reportedly is not, in fact, TRIPS-consistent.
-Concerns have been expressed that the draft law does not provide adequate protection for confidential test data, among other issues.
-Inadequate enforcement against piracy and counterfeiting remains a serious concern, as does the large backlog of pending patent applications.
-We look to the Government of Chile to eliminate the backlog of patent applications and to bring its legal regime into compliance with TRIPS without further delay.
+Chile’s intellectual property laws are not fully consistent with its international obligations.
+As we mentioned in last year’s report, the Government of Chile introduced legislation in 1999 intended to make Chile’s intellectual property regime TRIPS-compliant.
+This legislation has still not been enacted and reportedly is not TRIPS-consistent, even in its draft form.
+Among other issues, we are concerned that the draft law may not provide adequate protection for confidential test data.
+Inadequate enforcement against piracy and counterfeiting also remains a serious problem, as does the large backlog of pending patent applications.
+We are now engaged in negotiations on the U.S.-Chile Free Trade Agreement.
+We expect the Government of Chile to bring its legal regime into compliance with TRIPS before we conclude these negotiations.

 (Click here for the full 301 report.)